FAQs from Denied Freshman Applicants

 A: Every application receives a minimum of two reviews, which balance academic and extracurricular information, combined with information we learn from the personal statement.
 Because this process is not based on a formula, there rarely is a single reason (such as one low test score or grade, etc.) that we can point to as to why an individual applicant is not admitted.

 Generally speaking, the primary reason that we must turn away so many qualified students is simply that of competition.
-For Fall Quarter 2014, UCLA received almost 86,500 freshman applications for a class of just over 5,700 new freshmen.
-We had to deny over 70,000 applicants.
+For Fall Quarter 2015, UCLA received more than 92,000 freshman applications for a class of just over 5,700 new freshmen.
+We had to deny more than 77,000 applicants.
 Among these were some of the brightest and highest achieving high school seniors in the state.
 Almost all of them were UC eligible.
 Most students denied by UCLA are eligible to gain admission to at least one of the other UC campuses.
 We strongly encourage you to focus on the options you have.

 Here are some statistics showing the GPAs, courses, and ACT/SAT scores at the 25th and 75th percentile mark within the admitted class.